FIWARE/tutorials.Historic-Context-NIFI/README.md

 We will start up our services using a simple Bash script.
 Windows users should download [cygwin](http://www.cygwin.com/) to provide a command-line functionality similar to a Linux distribution on Windows.

+### jq

+**jq** is a program to slice, filter and map the content of JSON data.
+This is a useful tool to extract certain information automatically from the HTTP responses. `jq` is written in C with no dependencies and can be use on nearly any platform.
+Prebuilt binaries are available for Linux, OS X and Windows.
+For more details how to install the tool you can go [here](https://stedolan.github.io/jq/download).

 # Start Up

 Before you start you should ensure that you have obtained or built the necessary Docker images locally.
 Please clone the